ronniedroid/Wall-d/README.md

 - f: toggle fullscreen mode.
 - q: to exit.

-If anyone has suggestions or can contribute to make the script even better, you are welcome to give your feedback or send a pole request.
+If anyone has suggestions or can contribute to make the script even better, you are welcome to give your feedback or send a pull request.